trivedikavya/LingoDocs-OS/README.md

 # My Awesome Project
-hello
+helloji
 ## 📝 About this Demo
 When I push a change to this `README.md` file, the GitHub Action will automatically create and update translated versions of this file in Spanish and Hindi.